yuniw18/AAGAN_TCSVT/inpainting/README.md

 Details about pre-processing dataset can be found in [Edge-connect](https://github.com/knazeri/edge-connect).

 ## 2. Quick start
-Here, we explain how to execute simple demo.
+Here, we explain how to execute simple demo, which can reproduce the results in Multimedia Appendix.

 The images in **demo_image** folder is extracted from PCGAN's official youtube.
 [Paper](https://arxiv.org/abs/1710.10196)|[code](https://github.com/tkarras/progressive_growing_of_gans)|[presentation(youtube)](https://youtu.be/G06dEcZ-QTg).